A cat receiving treatment for diabetes.

 Where Can I Buy Insulin Syringes?

 You can buy your insulin syringes from your vet or at most pharmacies.
 You don’t need a prescription to buy them.
 You can also buy them online at several pharmacies.
 Choose a pharmacy with which you are familiar and comfortable.
-It is important to be frugal but there have been reports and recalls of insulin syringes that are mismarked from low cost syringe producers.
+It is important to be frugal but there have been reports and recalls of insulin syringes that are mismarked from low-cost syringe producers.

 Insulin syringes are cheapest by the carton, which contains 100 syringes.

 Insulin syringes are made to be disposable, to be used once and tossed.
-However we as veterinarians and pet owner care givers are frugal.
+However, we as veterinarians and pet owner care givers are frugal.
 Boxes of 100 needles run about $20 to $45 dollars depending on where you shop.

 If you are using 2 syringes a day – that is 60 syringes a month.

 Ideally, use the syringe once.
 This minimizes the chances of infections that can be caused by a dirty needle.
 If you must reuse the syringe, use them only twice.
 The needles dull quickly because they are made to be used once.
-When they are dull, it is more uncomfortable for your cat that may make him resent the injection.
+When they are dull, it is more uncomfortable for your cat, and that may make him resent the injection.

-I Accidentally Bent the Needle On The Insulin Syringe – Can I bend It Back?
+I Accidentally Bent the Needle on the Insulin Syringe – Can I Bend It Back?

 The insulin syringe needles are very fine and fragile.
-They will bend easily but don’t bend them back.
+They will bend easily, but don’t bend them back.
 Because they are so thin, bending them back can create a weak spot that can break.
-What can happen is that you bend it back, give the injection and that additional stress on the needle makes the needle break off in the cat’s skin.
+What can happen is that you bend it back, give the injection, and that additional stress on the needle makes the needle break off in the cat’s skin.

 If the needle bends regularly, try a needle that is a little stronger.
 This means you would pick a gauge size that is a lower number.
 If you are using a 31-gauge needle, try a 29 gauge and see if that bends less and is easier for you to use.
-This slight difference doesn’t make a difference in comfort to most cats.
+This slight difference doesn’t make a difference in comfort for most cats.

 Some pharmacies offer free syringe samples.
 This is a great way to see what works best for you and your cat.